cocopops9/SkinLesionClassification/IMAGE_VALIDATION_REPORT.md

 - Added torch, torchvision, clip, ftfy, regex dependencies
 - Falls back to MobileNet if CLIP not available
 - Uses softmax over similarities for probability-like scores

 ---

+### Approach 9: Stricter CLIP with Margin Threshold

+**Strategy**: Require a confidence margin between medical and non-medical scores

+**Implementation**:
+- More specific medical prompts (5): dermoscopic image, clinical photograph of mole, medical dermatology image, close-up of skin with lesion, dermoscopy photograph of melanoma
+- Expanded non-medical prompts (20): cat, dog, pet, wildlife, landscape, food, screenshot, face, selfie, vehicle, building, clothing, document, electronics, toys, artwork, cartoon, plants, sports, sunset
+- Margin threshold of 0.15 required
+- Three outcomes:
+  - margin > 0.15 → Accept
+  - margin < -0.15 → Reject
+  - -0.15 ≤ margin ≤ 0.15 → Reject (ambiguous)

+**Why This Should Work**:
+- More specific prompts should improve discrimination
+- Margin requirement prevents borderline cases from passing
+- Expanded non-medical categories cover more invalid image types
+- Ambiguous images rejected rather than accepted

+**Result**: NO IMPROVEMENT - Still validates invalid images

+**Why It Failed**:
+- With softmax over 25 prompts, probabilities are spread thin
+- Individual strong matches get diluted in aggregate sums
+- The margin calculation doesn't capture strong individual matches
+- A clear "photo of a cat" might only get 15% probability due to dilution
+- Medical prompts may be too generic ("close-up photo of skin") matching many images

+**Key Insight**:
+The aggregate scoring approach is fundamentally flawed.
+When you have 20 non-medical prompts, each one gets a small share of the probability mass.
+Even a clear cat photo might only score 10-15% on "photo of a cat" because the probability is spread across all prompts.

+---